apache/nuttx/configs/lm3s8962-ek/README.txt

 Where <subdir> is one of the following:

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. This configuration uses Cygwin under Windows with the NuttX buildroot tool chain.
+This is eaily change by modifying the following:

+         CONFIG_HOST_WINDOWS=y
+         CONFIG_WINDOWS_CYGWIN=y
+         CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y

-The Configuration enables both the serial and telnetd NSH interfaces.
+    3. The configuration enables both the serial and telnetd NSH interfaces.

-    NOTE: As it is configured now, you MUST have a network connected.
+    4. As it is configured now, you MUST have a network connected.
 Otherwise, the NSH prompt will not come up because the Ethernet driver is waiting for the network to come up.
 That is probably a bug in the Ethernet driver behavior!

+  nx
+    An example using the NuttX graphics system (NX).
+This example focuses on general window controls, movement, mouse and keyboard input.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. This configuration uses Cygwin under Windows with the NuttX buildroot tool chain.
+This is eaily change by modifying the following:

+         CONFIG_HOST_WINDOWS=y
+         CONFIG_WINDOWS_CYGWIN=y
+         CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y